Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Part 1 of Study 1 was designed as a dose-finding study.
 Part 2 of Study 1 assessed the safety and efficacy of EVRYSDI at 0.20 mg/kg, the recommended dose determined in Part 1 [see DOSAGE AND ADMINISTRATION].
 Patients from Part 1 did not take part in Part 2.

-A total of 62 patients with symptomatic Type 1 SMA were enrolled in FIREFISH Part 1 (n=21) and Part 2 (n=41), of which 58 patients received the recommended dose.
+A total of 62 patients with symptomatic Type 1 SMA were enrolled in FIREFISH Part 1 (n = 21) and Part 2 (n = 41), of which 58 patients received the recommended dosage [see DOSAGE AND ADMINISTRATION].
 The median age of onset of clinical signs and symptoms was 1.5 months (range: 0.9 to 3.0 months).
 The median age at enrollment was 5.6 months (range: 2.2 to 6.9 months), and the median time between onset of symptoms and the first dose was 3.7 months (range 1.0 to 6.0 months).
 Of these patients, 60% were female, 57% were Caucasian, and 29% were Asian.
 The demographics and baseline disease characteristics were comparable between Part 1 and Part 2 of the study.

 Other efficacy endpoints of EVRYSDI-treated patients in Study 1 (pooled Part 1 and Part 2) are shown in Table 3.